Ireland's independent crypto guide — updated July 2026

 ✎ Last verified: March 2026

-Any exchange that is MiCA-regulated and operating in the EU is required to report under DAC8.
-This includes Kraken, Coinbase, Binance, eToro, and Crypto.com — all exchanges reviewed on BitcoinEx.ie.
+Any exchange that is MiCA-licensed and operating in the EU is required to report under DAC8.
+This includes Kraken, Coinbase, eToro, and Crypto.com.
+Binance suspended EU services from 1 July 2026 after failing to obtain a MiCA licence — Irish users with Binance accounts should withdraw funds and migrate to a licensed exchange.
 Non-EU exchanges may also be captured if they serve Irish users.

 ✎ Last verified: March 2026